mlejva/dev_assistant/README.md

 # dev_assistant

-A assistant for developers which search StackOverflow for yor query and displays answers.
+An assistant for developers which search StackOverflow for yor query and displays answers.

 Currently working only on macOS.